-One theatre looked promising, seeming to attract only few people during that day.
+One theater looked promising, seeming to attract only few people during that day.
 Mostly men.
-Maybe it was the feature: Partnertausch und Gruppensex (Partner Switching and Group Sex).
+Maybe it was the feature: Partnertausch und Gruppensex (Partner Swapping and Group Sex).
 The dialogue, which I heard while awake, tended to be soft, almost whispered.
 Given my language barrier, I couldn’t follow it, making for relaxation.
 Occasional loud orgasmic screams did create an alteration in the dynamics.
-Nonetheless, we both were able to doze off in our cramped isolated seats, far away from customers with their raincoats
+Nonetheless, we both were able to doze off in our cramped isolated seats, far away from customers with their raincoats.

 I peered outside the window and, in the fog, I could see a uniformed officer pacing back and forth.
 I grabbed my camera to take a quick picture.